greenchef/jakefiles/README.md

 ### Quick Start
 1. npm i -g jake
-2. Clone repo
+1. Clone repo
-3. cd to jakefiles
+1. cd to jakefiles
-4. cp the `example.env` to `.env` and add appropriate values
+1. cp the `example.env` to `.env` and add appropriate values.
+Note: Paths must be absolute and may not use `~`.
+Example: `/Users/USERNAME/PATHTOREPO`
-4. npm ci
+1. npm i
-5. jake -T
+1. jake -T

 ### What am I
 This is a collection of tasks executed with the Jake task runner.
 See http://jakejs.com/